Stability of oscillations in the spatially extended May-Leonard model: Abstract

 \section{Abstract}

 The May-Leonard model for three competing species, symmetric with respect to cyclic permutation of the variables and extended by diffusive terms, is considered.
 Exact time-periodic solutions of the system have been found, and their stability with respect to spatially periodic disturbances is studied.
-The stability of solutions with respect to longwave spatial modulations is revealed.
-A period doubling instability breaking the spatial uniformity is found.
+The stability of solutions with respect to long-wave spatial modulations is revealed.
+A period-doubling instability breaking the spatial uniformity is found.